 Hi Friends!
 How are you hanging with the Unclutter Your Nest Boot Camp?
 I thought that the process would monopolize my January and I wasn’t wrong.
 It’s been pretty much all I’ve been doing, but I have to admit that I’ve enjoyed every minute of it.
 It’s invigorating to get rid of so much clutter (800 pounds so far!) and rather fun to find items that I had thought lost or had completely forgotten about.

 In uncluttering my kitchen, I came across quite a stash of pumpkin and sunflower seeds and started noodling a way to use them up.
 I was inspired by several recipes that I found on the internet and put together this recipe using what I had in the hopes that would use up a good bit of my stash.

-I had in my mind something crunchier than a lara bar, but still made just from fruit and nuts.
+I wanted to make something a little sweeter than my gluten-free bird seed crackers using the dried fruit and I had in my mind something crunchier than a Larabar, but still made just from fruit and nuts.
 I love a Kind bar, but some of them have added sugars (honey and glucose) that I wanted to see if I could avoid.
 In case you’re wondering why my dried apricots are not the pretty yellowish color you used to seeing it’s because I bought ‘unsulphured apricots’.

 I tried two different variations of this recipe.
 In the first one I pureed the dried fruit and combined it with the liquid and nuts.
 While tasty, it was rather unappealing looking.
 For my next variation, I diced the fruit rather finely so that you would get a bit in every bite, but did not puree it.
 The second version was much more appealing looking and tasting.
 I like to get little bit of sweet to balance out the salt I added.
 I am all in for the ‘sweet and salty’ thing and this recipe for chewy, crunchy seed and fruit bars fit the bill perfectly.